DuartBreedt/EduanBreedtBlog/content/blog/the-aesthetics-of-complexity.md

 +++
-title = "The Aesthetics of Complexity" description = "On the Political production of Simplicity and Performance of Complexity" author = "Eduan Breedt" date = "2025-06-22" draft = false
+title = "The Aesthetics of Complexity" description = "On the Political Production of Simplicity and Performance of Complexity" author = "Eduan Breedt" date = "2025-06-22" draft = false